Sex, Gender and Diversity in the Humanities and Social Sciences

 The humanities and social sciences generate important impetus for reflectively engaging with the diversity of society in research projects.

-In section 2.5 of the DFG’s proposal preparation instructions, "Relevance of sex, gender and/or diversity", applicants are requested to reflect on and describe the role of these dimensions in their research project, where relevant.
+In the DFG’s proposal preparation instructions, in section "Relevance of sex, gender and/or diversity", applicants are requested to reflect on and describe the role of these dimensions in their research project, where relevant.

 Taking into account the traits attributed to individuals and groups is foundational to social sciences research and in most cases also to the humanities.
 Consequently, in these disciplines sex, gender and diversity may not represent additional research dimensions.
-The request to consider sex, gender and/or diversity is also not associated with preferential treatment for a particular research direction or particular topic areas in the social sciences and humanities.
+The request to consider sex, gender and/or diversity in the proposal submission guidelines as of 2020 is also not associated with preferential treatment for a particular research direction or particular topic areas in the social sciences and humanities.

 In humanities and social sciences research, traits and social categories, and therefore sex, gender and diversity, may already be taken into account during the project concept phase and thus in the definition of the topic, the research design and development of methods.
 The "Objectives and work programme" section of the proposal may therefore already contain information on sex, gender and diversity.
 In these cases, reference can be made in the section "Relevance of sex, gender and/or diversity" to information in other parts of the proposal.